in-c0/Intro-to-AI/README.md

 In fact, AI isn't just a product of modern times.
 The history of AI goes back thousands of years—long before computers or even electricity.

 ### 1.1 History of AI
  Let's rewind the clock—way back to 350 BC.
 Here we find Aristotle, not just a philosopher, but arguably one of the first minds to engage in what we would today call artificial intelligence.
-He pioneered logic—deductive reasoning, a way of drawing conclusions from facts.

- It’s the backbone of problem-solving and decision-making in AI today.
+He pioneered logic—deductive reasoning, a way of drawing conclusions from facts, which has become the backbone of problem-solving and decision-making in AI today.

+> I think, therefore I am
+> – René Descartes

-Aristotle's system laid the groundwork for what would later become Boolean logic, thanks to George Boole in 1848, and Frege’s work on formal logic in 1879.
+Aristotle's system laid the groundwork for what would later become **Boolean logic**, thanks to George Boole in 1848, and Frege’s work on **Formal logic** in 1879.

 [Boolean Logic](https://en.wikipedia.org/wiki/Boolean_algebra) is the foundation for modern digital computers, where circuits and operations work using binary (1s and 0s) to perform calculations and make decisions.
 Boole's work provided the basis for digital logic circuits, which today underpin everything from computer processors to simple calculators.